Unleash/unleash-sdk-examples/NodeJS/README.md

 });
 ```

-# Congratulation 🎉
+# Congratulations 🎉
-If you are reading this that means that you have successfully complete the NodeJS example 👏 .
+If you are reading this that means that you have successfully completed the NodeJS example 👏 .